observatorycontrolsystem/science-archive-client/README.md

 ## Data Inspector

 LCO has added additional customizations to this base OCS Science Archive client in provide staff users additional data monitoring and inspection tools.
-Staff users (denoted by the is_staff flag in their Observation Portal account profile) will automatically be provided these additional tools.
+Staff users (denoted by the is_staff flag in their Observation Portal account profile) will be provided these tools.
+They are opt-in by default, and can be enabled in the login menu.

 ## Prerequesites:
 * An OCS [Science Archive](https://github.com/observatorycontrolsystem/science-archive/)